-Additional items that are not part of the School uniform (such as hoodies, visible t-shirts under a white shirt, earrings, studs, jewellery and non-School badges) must not be worn.
+Additional items that are not part of the School uniform (such as hoodies, visible t-shirts under a white shirt and non-School badges) must not be worn.

-Plain dark woollen hats or a Blue Coat beanie may be worn outside only in cold weather.
+Plain dark woollen hats or a RBC beanie may be worn outside only in cold weather.